ast-fortiss-tum/perturbation-drive/README.md

 # Perturbation Drive

-A library to test the robstuness of Self-Driving-Cars via image perturbations.
+A library to test the robustness and ability to generalize to unseen roads of Self-Driving-Cars via image perturbations and road generators.

 This library is split up into three sections: